Using a Rear-Facing Tether

 - Airbag sensor wiring: As you wrap the d-ring around the front seat leg, take care not to disrupt any wiring that may be attached or near the leg.
 This wiring may be for the front seat airbag and you definitely don’t want to mess with it.
-If you notice any airbag warning lights coming on after you’ve attached the rear-facing tether, discontinue use of the tether immediately.
+If you notice any airbag warning lights coming on or going off after you’ve attached the rear-facing tether, discontinue use of the tether immediately.

 - Older vehicles: Some older vehicles in the rust belt may have problems with undercarriage rust.
 This could be a problem because if something is rusted, it’s a weaker point in the vehicle and the whole purpose of using the vehicle seat leg is to provide a solid tethering point.
 We don’t have any statistics on rusted vehicles, but it is something to keep in the back of your mind.

-- Vehicle manufacturer resistance: Because rear-facing tethering isn’t commonplace, most vehicle manufacturers don’t address it in their manuals (even Volvo omits it from their American manuals).
-Some vehicle manufacturers are not on board with rf tethering at all, though it may be because of user error in setting up the d-ring.
+- Vehicle manufacturer resistance: Because rear-facing tethering isn’t commonplace, most vehicle manufacturers don’t address it in their manuals (even Volvo omits it from their North American manuals).
+Some vehicle manufacturers are not on board with Swedish style rf tethering at all, though it may be because of user error in setting up the d-ring.